 to the enclosing Common Lisp lexical

 environment.
-PS*
+PS* and PS1* evaluate the

 access to the current dynamic environment only (of course,

-when calling the *
+using LISP when calling the * forms is

 not strictly necessary, as the values can be inserted inline